-Ever wonder how you can keep a home when you don’t feel like cleaning?
+Ever wonder how you can keep up with your home when you don’t feel like cleaning?

 Sometimes, you just don’t feel like cleaning.

-This winter and spring have been particularly challenging – when I see gray skies outside, feel chilly, and have been dealing with sick children, the last thing I want to do is clean.
-Or, if I’m completely honest with myself, the I have a hard time finding the motivation to do much of anything.
+Wintertime always is particularly challenging – when I see gray skies outside, feel chilly, and deal with sick children, the last thing I want to do is clean.
+If I’m completely honest with myself, I have a hard time finding the motivation to do much of anything.

 How to clean when you don’t feel like it